WebDevStudios/BuddyPress-Registration-Options/readme.txt

 == Upgrade Notice ==

+= 4.1 =

+* Added hiding of pending members from the members list on the frontend, until approved.
+* Fixed issue with where we were trying to grab user data after the user was deleted.
+* Accessibility updates
+* Updated UI to match latest WordPress visual style

 = 4.0.0 =

 * Revamp of entire plugin.
 Stripped out features for joining particular groups at registration so you may not want to upgrade if you are dependent on these features.

 == Installation ==

 1. Upload the bp-registration-options folder to the plugins directory in your WPMU installation